Ethelior/YAGPDB-World-Boss/INSTALLATION.md

 - Shop prices
 - Boss settings
 - Database keys
-- Webhook settings

-For a complete explanation of every setting, see SETTINGS.md.

 ---

-🌐 Step 3 – Configure Webhooks (Optional)

-If you want the system to automatically post boss announcements, create a Discord webhook and paste the webhook URL into the configuration section of the required commands.

----

-🧪 Step 4 – Test the Installation
+🧪 Step 3 – Test the Installation

 Run the following commands to verify that everything works correctly.